adityadahal/Angular-Interview/README.md

 ### Provider
 provider is an object inside decorator which inform Angular that particular service is available for injecting inside the component

+### Synchronous Programming
+As Js is single threaded task are executed one after another, Each task must be completed before starting another task

+### Asynchronous Programming
+In Asycnhronous programming tasks can be started, program can continue to execute other task without waiting for the completion of other task.

+### async and await
+async keyword is used to define asynchronous functions and await keyword is used inside the function to wait until the promise get resolved or rejected. <br/>
+async will always return a promise.